Festival 2025

 • Public Transit:Just two blocks south of the Capitol Hill Link Light Rail station and served by multiple King County Metro bus routes.

-• By bus: Metro buses 11, 49 and 60 all pass next to, or within a block of, both the Broadway Performance Hall and Erickson Theatre.
+• By bus: Metro buses 11, 49 and 60 all pass next to, or within a block of the Broadway Performance Hall.
 Visit King County Metro Trip Planner to learn more about these and other nearby bus options.

 • By streetcar: Take the Broadway route to the stop at Broadway & Denny.